KRFOSS/kali-docs/general-use/xfce-faq/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;\- In the "*Application Autostart*" tab, click "*Add*" and enter "*Compton*" for the name, and "*compton*" for the Command, then click "*OK*", log out, and back in.

+Alternatively, if this issue is occurring in a VM disable 3D acceleration in the VM settings.

 &nbsp;

 #### Language Settings